Sitecore-Hackathon/2018-admin-b/README.md

 ## Developer Bootstrap

-Want to develop for SECRET MODULE X?
+Want to develop for Civil Discourse Module?
 Great!
 To get started developing for SECRET MODULE X, you must first do some things:

 * Be awesome in powerful ways!

 ## About the Authors

-SECRET MODULE X was created by the [Velir](https://www.velir.com "Velir") [team admin/b](https://github.com/Sitecore-Hackathon/2018-admin-b/wiki/Team-admin-b "admin/b") (Dan Solovay, Nicole Durand, Ed Schwehm) as part of [2017 Sitecore Hackathon](http://www.sitecorehackathon.org/sitecore-hackathon-2018/ "Sitecore Hackathon 2018").
+Civil Discource Module was created by the [Velir](https://www.velir.com "Velir") [team admin/b](https://github.com/Sitecore-Hackathon/2018-admin-b/wiki/Team-admin-b "admin/b") (Dan Solovay, Nicole Durand, Ed Schwehm) as part of [2017 Sitecore Hackathon](http://www.sitecorehackathon.org/sitecore-hackathon-2018/ "Sitecore Hackathon 2018").

 Team admin-b is brought to you by Daniel Solovay, Erica Stockwell-Alpert, and Ed Schwehm, sponsored by Velir.